-The seminal vesicle and the prostate glands add their secretions so that the sperm are in a fluid which makes their transport easier and this fluid also provides nutrition.
+The seminal vesicle and the prostate glands add their secretions so that the sperm are in a fluid that makes their transport easier, and this fluid also provides nutrition.

 Glands in the male reproductive system

-Male reproductive system includes three glands, namely seminal vesicles, prostate gland, and Cowper’s gland.
+The male reproductive system includes three glands: seminal vesicles, prostate gland, and Cowper’s glands.
 The secretions from the three glands mix to form a fluid called semen.
 Semen nourishes the sperm, increases the volume and helps in lubrication.
 Let us know more about Seminal Vesicles and Prostate glands.

 The seminal vesicle is the accessory gland in human males whose secretion activates the sperms.